Multiconfigurational short-range on-top pair-density functional theory: Second-order optimization of the electronic MC-srPDFT energy

 Due to the multiconfigurational wave function being fully determined by the configuration coefficients and the occupied orbitals, the trial vectors consist of a configuration (\emph{c}) part and an orbital (\emph{o}) part.
 This blocking has been shown explicitly, because the four sub-blocks of the electronic Hessian require different algorithms.
 The subscripts of the four sub-blocks of the electronic Hessian denote the variables of which the derivative of the electronic energy is taken.
 The full form is shown in the parenthesis of Eq.~\eqref{second_order_ec}.
 Here we focus on the new short-range exchange-correlation part which generally can be written as (we purposely omit noting the evaluation at $\boldsymbol{\lambda=0}$, however, evaluation at the CEP wave function parameters should be kept in mind)

 Due to the non-linearity of the exchange-correlation functional, both linear and non-linear terms dependent on the charge and on-top pair densities emerge.
 By contraction with a general trial vector, the practical implementation can be simplified by constructing transformed density matrices, i.e., one-index transformed and transition density matrices for an orbital or configuration trial vector, respectively.
 The explicit form of these intermediary density matrices will be investigated in a later subsection.
-A contraction of the on-top pair density dependent short-range exchange-correlation kernel with a general trial vector can be written as,
+A contraction of the short-range electronic Hessian term in Eq. ~\eqref{hessian_def} with a general trial vector can be written as

 The first four terms are the terms non-linear in $\rho_{\mathrm{C}}$ and $\pi$, which require special attention.
 The last two terms are linear in $\rho_{\mathrm{C}}$ and $\pi$ and can be calculated with the effective operators in Eqs.~\eqref{grad_1el_op}-\eqref{grad_2el_op} defined for the gradient evaluation, as shown below.
 We can simplify the expressions for the non-linear terms in two steps: First, we define (for a general trial vector), the linearly transformed density gradients, $\tilde{\rho}_{\mathrm{C}}^{\lambda}$, and $\tilde{\pi}^{\lambda}$ (where the superscript “$\lambda$” indicates if the transformation is of orbital or configuration type) for the charge density and on-top pair densities: